AngelRionCervi/VengarlJs/README.md

 ### 4. Attributes / props / this

-`attributes`: The attributes passed on the custom element.
+`attributes`: The attributes passed to the custom element with lit-html.

-`props`: The properties passed on the custom element.
+`props`: The properties passed to the custom element with lit-html.

 `self`: The `this` referring to the custom element's context.